 |Title:||Assistant Coach - Defensive Line|

-Michael Horan enters his fifth season as an assistant coach for Harvard football in 2013.
-Horan is in his second season in the top position with the defensive line in after serving for three years as assistant defensive line coach.
+Michael Horan enters his 11th season as an assistant coach for Harvard football in 2019.
+Horan is in his eighth season in the top position with the defensive line after serving for three years as assistant defensive line coach.

-He recruits student-athletes in Texas and the southwest United States, including Oklahoma and Colorado.
+He recruits student-athletes in the southwest United States, including Texas and Oklahoma.

 In 2007, Horan was named linebackers coach at Kings Point, and in 2008, he moved to Wagner, where he coached the defensive backs.